30 Indoor Activities on Rainy Days in Tokyo

 5. National Museum of Nature and Science

 Opened in 1877, one of the oldest museums in Japan located in Ueno Park in Tokyo, it is the one and only museum featuring the natural history and history of science and technology.
-It consists of two main buildings, Japan Gallery and Global Gallery.
+It consists of two main buildings, the Japan Gallery and the Global Gallery.
 At Japan Gallery, you will learn about the transition of Japanese lives and even meet a real Hachiko dog at the exhibition.
 At Global Gallery, you will see the history of humankind, the universe, and life on our planet.
 The main attraction is an exhibition of huge dinosaur fossils.

 National Museum of Nature and Science (e-ticket)